dddontshoot/RoboCraftAssembler/README.md

 # And here's what you need to know to do it:
 ### Version 0.3.5
-1) Download your bot file, put it in the same folder as the RoboCraftAssembler
+1) Download your bot file, put it in the subfolder called bot.

-2) Run it using the command line: blender --python assembler.py -- TheDistractingCicada.bot
+2) Run it using the command line: blender --python assembler.py -- bot/TheDistractingCicada.bot

 ~~It's that simple!~~ Actually, it fails if you have built your bot using multi part cubes like wings or shields.
 The code still works perfectly when executed from inside blender, but only basic cubes work from the command line.